 1 tbsp of coriander (ground, or same total if using whole seeds)

 Pour the barley into a skillet and roast over low heat.
 I did this in two batches, for not quite five minutes apiece.
 After it has cooled down, mill the barley into a coarse meal.
 Grind the flaxseed and millet, then mix into the barley along with the coriander and salt.

 Bring three quarts of water to a boil in a pot, then reduce to medium heat.
 Slowly sprinkle the flour into the pot, stirring constantly to break apart dry clumps.
 Continue stirring for 15-20 minutes, until the polenta is smooth throughout.

 For the optional glass of après-training tonic, start a small fire with a handful of sticks.
 Let the wood blacken (or whiten) completely.
 After leaving them to sit for about 10 minutes, gather the ashes into a strainer, set above a glass, and pour water over.
 Serve with the polenta and try to enjoy!

 Photos of a gladiator helmet from Herculaneum, decorated with Trojan War scenes; the ingredients on the counter; a bowl of the meal; and the finished polenta (with a glass of ash water).

 Fair warning: this recipe makes much less than Pliny’s initial proportions (about 18 times), but I still ended up with a ton of polenta!
 I’d say it serves three, just as a heads-up, or maybe one hungry gladiator.

-The polenta was a bit bland, but I don't know really what I was expecting.
-What coriander I added gave the porridge enough flavor, and it was totally edible.
-But that ash water was just vile.
-I don't recommend it!
-I couldn't get myself to drink it all, but if I ever did, I might feel the need to pick up a trident and net and throw myself before a charging secutor.
+The polenta was a bit bland, but I don’t know really what I was expecting.
+The coriander added some flavor, though, and it was totally edible.
+On the other hand, that ash water was just vile.
+I don’t recommend it!
+I wasn’t able to get myself to drink it all, but if I ever would, I might feel the need to pick up a trident and net and throw myself before a charging secutor.